no314/stx-fan/sips-ip/sip-011_ustx-marketplace-standard.md

 This function announces the listing to a global marketplace.
 This must return `(ok true)` on success, never `(ok false)` and it must send a list event.

 The Function takes a token id or token amount to be listed and the third argument is the price in uSTX (millionth of a STX) it should be listed at, lastly the function takes the commission trait.

 ### Marketplace-Trait function 2: Unlist in ustx
 `(unlist-in-ustx (uint) (response bool uint))`

 This function announces the unlisting to a global marketplace.
-This must return `(ok true)` on success, never `(ok false)` and it must send a delist event.
+This must return `(ok true)` on success, never `(ok false)` and it must send a unlist event.

-The Function takes a transferable-trait, a token id or token amount to be unlisted.
+The Function takes a token id or token amount to be unlisted.

-### Marketplace-Trait function 3: Buy in ustx and annonce delisting
+### Marketplace-Trait function 3: Buy in ustx and annonce unlisting
 `(buy-in-ustx (uint <commission-trait>) (response bool uint))`

-This function buys the listed token for the selling price and delists it.
+This function buys the listed token for the selling price and unlists it.

 This function takes an amount of the token (selling price).
 Additionally the function takes a commission-trait as defined below it will dictate actions to happen after the sale (owner, artist, marketplace, etc. getting their share of the sale).

 This function must be defined with define-public, as it alters state, and must be externally callable.
-The function must return `(ok true)` on success.
+The function must return `(ok true)` on success, never `(ok false)`.

-Werner: Should this be explained here, I do not understand it: https://github.com/stacksgov/sips/issues/60#issuecomment-1050075826 .

 ### Marketplace-Trait function 4: Get asset
 `(get-asset () (response {fq-contract: string, asset-class: string} uint))`